 Weekly compensation payments

 If you can’t return to work due to your injury, your weekly compensation payments will continue as normal.

 You must have an ACC medical certificate from your treating practitioner confirming that you can't work due to your injury.
 Providers may be able to facilitate medical certificates over the phone, ie via Telehealth messaging.
 Contact your provider to discuss the best way forward.

 If your health provider declares you fully fit to return to work, we can't continue weekly compensation payments.

-Contact your employer to discuss leave arrangements during closure or to access the Government’s Covid-19 Wage Subsidy scheme.
+Contact your employer to discuss leave arrangements during closure or to access the Government’s COVID-19 wage subsidy scheme.

 Using MyACC for accessing support

-However, in some cases, cover for the COVID-19 virus may be available if a person who is diagnosed with it meets the criteria for a work-related gradual process, disease or infection under section 30 of the Accident Compensation Act 2001.
+Cover for the COVID-19 virus may be available if you're diagnosed with the virus and you meet the criteria for a work-related gradual process, disease or infection under section 30 of the Accident Compensation Act 2001.